llwg/trip1/korea.md

 </div>

-## korea day 3 -- seongnam, seoul, donghae
+## korea day 3 -- seongnam,seoul,donghae

 i woke up and stuff and checked out by leaving key at front desk. (retrospectively i think i should have left in a box that was in the elevator but i was unclear on the wording of the instructions printed on it so just left at the front desk).